-&lt;sup>11 The Dictionary of Medicines and Devices (DM+D) is the NHS standard dictionary for medicines licensed in the UK.
+11 The Dictionary of Medicines and Devices (DM+D) is the NHS standard dictionary for medicines licensed in the UK.
 DM+D names or shortened DM+D names are generally used on medicines labels produced by pharmacy Patient Medication Record systems.
-Guidance will be issued in due course
+12 Guidance will be issued in due course

-- 3.6.4.
-Where a patient is unable to provide evidence of their exemption from NHS prescription charges, the pharmacy contractor will record this on the FP10DT EPS dispensing token.
-NHS England may make checks on patients' claims to entitlement of exemption from NHS prescription charges; where evidence of exemption is not substantiated, NHS prescription charges may be recovered from the patient. - 3.6.5.
+- 3.6.5.
 The pharmacy will maintain a record of the emergency supply in accordance with Regulation 253 and Schedule 23 of the HMR. - 3.6.6.
-The pharmacy contractor will ensure that a notification ('Post Event Message') of any supply made as part of the service is sent to the patient's GP practice on the same day the supply is made or as soon as possible after the pharmacy opens on the following working day, using the information supplied in the NHS 111 referral email.
+The pharmacy contractor will ensure that a notification ('Post Event Message') of any supply made as part of the service is sent to the patient's GP practice on the same day the supply is made or as soon as possible after the pharmacy opens on the following working day, using the information supplied in the referral email.
 This notification is to be made because the service is part of the overall urgent care pathway, and as such there is a need for consistency with the requirements of other urgent care providers within the NHS Standard Contract.
-This notification should ideally be sent electronically in line with current guidance for NHS Standard Contracts 13, either by secure email or secure electronic data interchange.
+This notification should ideally be sent electronically in line with current guidance for NHS Standard Contracts13, either by secure email or secure electronic data interchange.
 If necessary the pharmacy should contact the GP practice for details of their secure email address.
 Where electronic notification is not possible, the pharmacy contractor should send the notification via post, hand delivery or "safe haven" fax (this should only happen where the pharmacy has confirmed with the GP practice the number of the fax and that it is a "safe haven"). - 3.6.7.
 Where the notification to the GP practice is undertaken via hardcopy/fax the national GP Practice Notification Form should be used (see Annex B).
 The information sent to the GP practice should include the following details as a minimum: - a. the patient's name, address, date of birth and NHS number - b. the name and quantity of the POM (or any other medicine or appliance) supplied as printed on the dispensing label (i.e. the DM+D or shortened DM+D name of the product) - c. the date of the supply - d. the nature of the emergency. - 3.6.8.
-All relevant records must be managed in line with Records Management Code of Practice for Health and Social Care .
+All relevant records must be managed in line with Records Management Code of Practice for Health and Social Care14.